WeiWu0210/disaster_response/README.md

 data/process_data.py: The ETL pipeline used to process data for model building.

-models/train_classifier.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle
+models/train_classifier.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle (not uploaded due to Github size limitation)

 app/templates/*.html: HTML templates for the web app.